 Pace an effort

 Critical Power testing can help you estimate the power you can hold for a given duration… or vice versa.
+This is valuable if you’re racing hill climbs, for example.

 This only applies to power outputs above your Critical Power and for durations between around three to 20 minutes but is still very useful for pacing shorter efforts or setting interval targets.